 - Vernon College is responsive to the needs and aspirations of the community it serves.
 This responsiveness is demonstrated by the College's commitment to accessibility, affordability, comprehensiveness, flexibility, high quality, and accountability in the programs and services it offers.

-The teacher population of 114 teachers has stayed relatively flat over five years.
+The teacher population of 114 teachers has declined by 29% over five years.

 |Vernon College||(TX) Community College Avg.|